gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 18 — Git وGitHub للـ AI Projects
+### Day 18 — Git & GitHub for AI Projects

-احفظ كودك على GitHub، تعلّم branches ومتطلبات requirements.txt وenv files.
+Save your code on GitHub.
+Learn branches, requirements.txt, and env files.

 **`Tools`**